devosoft/Empirical/doc/library/prefab/prefab.rst

 LoadingIcon
 ~~~~~~~~~~~
 The LoadingIcon class is used to add an animated loading icon.
-One possible use
-for this icon is to be displayed while the contents of a web page is loading.
-The icon
+One possible use for this icon is to be displayed while the contents of a web page is loading.
-is provided by `FontAwesome`_, so you will need to add its CSS to your HTML file to use
+The icon is provided by `FontAwesome`_, so you will need to add its CSS to your HTML file to use this class.
-this class.

 .. code-block:: html

     <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css">

-Since this class inherits from web::Element, you can set styling and attributes
+Since this class inherits from :code:`web::Element`, you can set styling and attributes with :code:`SetCSS()` and :code:`SetAttr()` respectively.
-with SetCSS and SetAttr respectively.
-You can also stream your LoadingIcon into other web
-components with the << operator.
+You can also stream your LoadingIcon into other web components with the :code:`<<` operator.

 Example:
 ********